top of page

 kennedy children in the white house

-President Kennedy often told the Secret Service to allow his children into the Oval Office whenever they wanted.
-If the most powerful man in the western world would give full access to his children, why wouldn’t God?
+President Kennedy often instructed the Secret Service to let his children into the Oval Office whenever they wished.
+If the most powerful man in the Western world granted his children such access, why wouldn’t God?

-To understand that the Lord will not snuff out my smoldering wick or break off my bruised reed gives me such hope!
-Life can be harsh, dealing most of us blows to our spirit.
-Some of us less than others, but most of us have injuries of one type or other.
-Sometimes those injuries can distort who God truly is.
-I hope you are not like me, taking a lifetime to encounter the true and loving Father behind the veil.
-God is waiting to show us long, lingering gazes early on instead of momentary glimpses of His face.
+Knowing that the Lord will not extinguish my smoldering wick or snap my bruised reed fills me with so much hope!
+Life can be tough, hitting us all with challenges that wound our spirits.
+Some endure less, but most carry injuries of one kind or another.
+These wounds can sometimes cloud our understanding of who God truly is.
+I hope it doesn’t take you as long as it took me to discover the true and loving Father beyond the veil.
+God is ready to offer us deep, lingering gazes early on, not just fleeting glimpses of His face.

 isaiah verse